 Is your company gaining routes and/or purchasing new equipment?
 You may be tempted to offer them to fresh, younger hires.
 But that can cause a lot of conflict with long-time drivers.
 They’ve been loyal to your company for years—don’t they deserve first dibs?
 Showing favoritism to new hires has actually pushed some experienced drivers out of the industry completely.
 Just think of the time, effort, and training behind a decade or more of driving experience: that’s some real value at stake.

 Drivers will be more motivated to do their best when their dispatchers and supervisors show appreciation for their work.
-Some trucking companies have used programs that collect anonymous feedback from drivers and use an automatic rewards system.
+Some trucking companies with larger fleets have used programs that collect anonymous feedback from drivers and use an automatic rewards system.
 Drivers can earn points for checking off certain tasks or meeting performance goals, and then redeem those points for cash or items of their choice.
 By using this kind of program, some companies have slashed their turnover rates by more than 50%!
 It's clear that recognition and rewards help trucking companies keep their topnotch drivers–that’s worth checking into.